data-apis/data-apis.github.io/content/blog/dataframe_standard_RFC.md

 This will work, as if by magic, on any dataframe with a Standard-compliant implementation.
 But it's not magic, of course, it's the power of standardisation!

-## Standard Philosophy - will all dataframe libraries have the same API one day?
+## The Standard's philosophy - will all dataframe libraries have the same API one day?

 Let's start with what this isn't: the Standard isn't an attempt to force all dataframe libraries to have the same API.
 It also isn't a way to convert